whileunless/lazy_dog/README.md

 ## What is lazy dog

-Lazy dog is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
-It is based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf).
+Instant confirmations and sub-second block times, based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf)!.
-We want to ossify now and surpass Bitcoins market cap by 100 times.
+Lazy dog is perfect money, ready to ossify.
+Soon to exceed Bitcoin's market cap by a factor of 100!

 ## Requirements